S3-working-group/s3-practical-guide/src/co-creation-and-evolution/describe-drivers.md

 > Driver statement example:

-> _“The kitchen is a mess: there are no clean cups, the sink is full of dishes and it’s impossible to grab a coffee quickly and get back to work.
-We need to figure out how we can keep the kitchen in a useable state.”_
+> _“The kitchen is a mess: there are no clean cups, the sink is full of dishes and it’s not possible to quickly grab a coffee and get right back to work.
+We need to figure out how we can keep the kitchen in a usable state.”_

 The **driver statement** captures just enough information to communicate the need for an action or a decision.
 More information to reveal scope and details of the driver can be recorded in an appendix.